ShivamNashTech1869/shivamknoldus1869/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-I'm Shivam Singh, a passionate software developer with expertise in 6 month.
+I'm Shivam Singh, a passionate software developer with expertise in 1 year.
 I love building innovative solutions and contributing to open source projects.
 I have a strong background in Automation and enjoy working on projects that have a positive impact.

 In this GitHub profile, you'll find a collection of my open source projects, contributions, and experiments.
 I believe in the power of collaboration and enjoy connecting with fellow developers and creators.